 Sponsor - U.S. National Institutes of Health (P30-AI36219)

-Principal Investigator - Jonathan Karn, PhD, CWRU; Co-Investigators - W. Henry Boom, MD, CWRU; Immaculate Nankya, PhD, CWRU/Uganda
+Principal Investigators - Jonathan Karn, PhD, CWRU; Sharon Hiller, PhD, Univ. of Pittsburgh; Co-Investigator - Immaculate Nankya, PhD, CWRU/Uganda

 |Type of Study / Description||Core infrastructure support for HIV clinical and laboratory activities, improving resources for HIV funded research studies|